 With the start of the second set, "Shadows of the Galaxy," pretty much everything at Star Wars Unlimited remains the same as before: fans play, take part in tournaments, collect cards, discuss scarce stocks.
 Fantasy Flight Games is not attracting people unfamiliar with the scene with this - but that could change with the third set.

 New releases of trading card games are usually associated with ups and downs: At the start, there is a noticeable hype, then the cards quickly become scarce – after that, the trading card games trickle along until they attract attention again with waves of cards ready for the market.
 The latter decreases with each subsequent set, unless publishers take countermeasures.
-Wizards of the Coast reinvents itself with Magic the Gathering not new, but brings a breath of fresh air to the franchise with license crossovers, for example, Disney Lorcan Ravensburger has gradually improved significantly, especially in Organized Play and accessories, and Star Wars Unlimited It is still primarily the playful variety that should keep fans happy.
+Wizards of the Coast reinvents itself with Magic the Gathering not new, but brings a breath of fresh air to the franchise with license crossovers, for example, Disney Lorcan Ravensburger has gradually improved significantly, especially in terms of Organized Play and accessories, and with Star Wars Unlimited it is still primarily the playful variety that should keep fans happy.

 Third Set: The Jedi Are Coming